VexedSyd/sendEmail/README.md

 Original script and exe can be found here: http://caspian.dotconf.net/menu/Software/SendEmail/

+Please note, I haven't written this application, I have only managed to make it work with the latest version of Strawberry Perl and support TLSv1.2 and TLSv1.3.

 In order to pack the exe properly with all the dependencies and rerequired DLLs, you have to use pp_autolink. https://metacpan.org/pod/App::PP::Autolink